Explode-Media-Group/EXPLODE-Server/README.md

 ### Implementation in Explode

   - *Backend:* The backend of Explode is designed with Node.js and PostgreSQL, incorporating ActivityPub protocols to handle federated interactions such as sharing playlists, following artists, and interacting with content from other federated instances.

-  - *Frontend:* The frontend, built with Svelte and SvelteKit, integrates features that allow users to seamlessly navigate between different instances while maintaining a cohesive user experience.

 By leveraging federated networking and ActivityPub, Explode not only enhances user engagement and content discoverability but also contributes to a more open and interconnected ecosystem of music streaming platforms.

-# Frontend 📱

-The frontend of Explode is built using Svelte with SvelteKit for a fast and reactive user experience.

-- **Express**
-- **Svelte**: A modern, lightweight framework for building user interfaces.
-- **SvelteKit**: A framework for building fast, server-rendered applications with Svelte.

 ## Backend